“How can I help my kid build credit at 18?” A friend of mine asked.

 Be sure your child knows and understands the expectations—and the consequences—before you put any plastic in their hot little hands.

 A credit card is not the keys to the kingdom.
 It isn’t free money.
 It is simply an alternative payment method, to be used with respect, and perhaps, a little healthy fear.

 When I was in high school, my dad opened a credit card for me.
 I was only allowed to use it for gas.
-In fact, there was one gas station, where I was allowed to get gas, no more than twice a month.
+In fact, there was one gas station where I was allowed to get gas, no more than twice a month.
 Needless to say, there were rules.

-And every month when he got the bill, he made a whole thing of sitting me down together, looking through it and paying it off before the due date.
+And every month when he got the bill, he made a whole thing of sitting down together, looking through it and paying it off before the due date.
 I’m sure there was a lot of eye-rolling on my part at the time, but I never got into any trouble with credit cards.
 I actually still have that account, all these years later, and for that (and other reasons, of course) I do have excellent credit.

 Lead By Example

 Commit to getting control of your money and budgeting as a lifestyle.
 If not for you, do it for your kids.
 You cannot underestimate how much that discipline will benefit them in the long run.
-And not just because you’ll be able to afford a summer vacation—because they will learn how to respect the value of a dollar.
+And not just because you’ll be able to afford a summer vacation—but because they will learn how to respect the value of a dollar.

 Ready to build a budget as a family?
 Try YNAB for free for 34 days.
 No credit card required!